samthebest/dump/sams-scala-tutorial/platonic-programming.md

 In terms of our principles, Access Level Modifiers violate princples 2, 3 and 11.
 Principle 11 is especially violated since access level modifiers force even more complicated tests, and prevent refactorings.

-## Classes
+## Class Oriented Programming

 Classes are scopes that contain functions and data.
 These are strongly discouraged.
 They violate the principles so badly the feature ought to be removed from all languages.
-Some languages (mainly quite advanced, theoretical and functional languages) already do not have such features, like Haskall, Lisp, OCaml, Closure, Agda, Idris.
+Some languages (mainly quite advanced, theoretical and functional languages) already do not have such features, like Haskall, Lisp, OCaml, Closure, Agda, Idris, Erlang, Rust, Go.

+Note that Java and C# are the main Class Oriented Languages.
+Note that they are NOT Object Oriented Languages, this is a very common confusion.
+Object Oriented Languages include Smalltalk and Erlang, though some Functional Languages, and even Procedural Languages can be used in a Object Oriented way (e.g. using Akka in Scala, Channels in Rust & Go).

+Languages like Python, Ruby, C++, Scala and JavaScript, being the weird monstrosities they are, have features to do just about anything, and so you can do Class Oriented Programming in these languages.

+Java and C# allow you to write functions into "static" scopes, but do not allow you to write functions into pure namespaces.

 ### Violation of Simplicity